 “Curious what you think.
 I liked [Queendominio], but I’m unsure if it’s “better” than Kingdomino.”

-What all this means is that Queendomino is a more advanced, more complex version of Kingdomino.
+What all this means is that Queendomino is a more advanced, more complex, version of Kingdomino.
 The question though is, does that make Queendomino better?

-Easy Answer: No.
+Easy answer: No.

-More complex Answer: It Depends
+More complex answer: It depends.

-One bonus: you can combine both to play with more players or make an even bigger map.
-I’m happy having both in my collection, though I do wonder why this wasn’t sold as one game with two modes of play.
+One bonus: you can combine Queendomino with Kingdomino to play with more players or make an even bigger map.
+I’m happy to have both in my collection, though I do sometimes wonder why this wasn’t sold as one game with two modes of play.